My 4 Go To Adaptogens + Why We Need Them

 When our nervous system senses that we’re in a stressful situation, our adrenal glands receive signals to release hormones (adrenalin and cortisol) causing our body to enter fight or flight response.
-Being in a prolonged state of this sense of flight or flight, can lead to health problems like, diabetes, digestive issues, disturbed sleep, decreased sex drive and more.
+This process in the short term is natural, like a deer running from a predator.
+It's when we're in a prolonged state of this sense of flight or flight, that we can increase our risk of certain health problems like, diabetes, digestive issues, disturbed sleep, decreased sex drive and more.

 While activities like yoga, meditation, walking or reading can be relaxing, herbalists also use adaptogenic herbs to help the body adapt to stressful situations and maintain balance.
 These herbs have been used for thousands of years but the term ‘adaptogen’ has been studied since 1947.
 Today’s definition describes adaptogens as: new class of metabolic regulators (of a natural origin) which increase the ability of an organism to adapt to environmental factors and to avoid damage from such factors” (Panossian et al., 1999).
 Meaning, adaptogens can help you cope with symptoms of stress, like fatigue and anxiety by improving your mood and focus and increasing overall energy.
 Studies on animals and isolated neuronal cells have revealed that adaptogens exhibit neuroprotective, anti-fatigue, antidepressive, anxiolytic, nootropic and CNS stimulating activity.
 (NCIB, 2010)

 Adaptogens are full of hormone balancing properties, but they all have their own unique qualities.
-Here are 4 adaptogenic herbs I think are worth taking a look at if you’re struggling with stress.
+Here are 4 adaptogenic herbs I think are worth taking a look at if you’re feeling the burn out:

-Highly regarded in Traditional Chinese Medicine as the herb of immortality, reishi mushroom is most commonly used for its abundance of polysaccharides which provide immuno-stimulating properties.
+Highly regarded in Traditional Chinese Medicine as the herb of immortality, reishi mushroom is most commonly used for its abundance of polysaccharides which provide immunomodulating properties.
+Numerous studies have confirmed its antitumor and immunomodulatory effects.
 However, reishi is also a wonderful adaptogenic herb, helpful for nourishing and supporting the adrenals and the nervous system.
-We use organic dried, powdered reishi in our Queen of Green and Mighty Maca superfood powders to make it easy to enjoy its adaptogenic and immuno-stimulating properties.
+We use organic dried, powdered reishi in our Queen of Green and Mighty Maca superfood powders to make it easy to enjoy its adaptogenic and immuno-supporting properties.

 Cautions: Avoid with blood thinners and medications that lower blood pressure